minetest/minetest/doc/compiling/windows.md

 ## Compile Luanti

+There are two ways to compile Luanti: CMake GUI and CLI

-### a) Using the vcpkg toolchain and CMake GUI
+### a) CMake GUI

-1. Start up the CMake GUI
+1. Start up the CMake GUI (Win > search "cmake-gui" > open)
-2. Select **Browse Source...** and select DIR/luanti
+2. Select **Browse Source...** and select `DIR/luanti` (this is where you've cloned the repo)
-3. Select **Browse Build...** and select DIR/luanti-build
+3. Select **Browse Build...** and select `DIR/luanti/build` (this is a new folder that CMake will prompt to create)
 4. Select **Configure**
-5. Choose the right visual Studio version and target platform.
-It has to match the version of the installed dependencies
+5. Choose the right Visual Studio version and target platform.
+Currently, Luanti uses Visual Studio 16 2019, but newer VS versions should work as well.
+The VS version has to match the version of the installed dependencies.
 6. Choose **Specify toolchain file for cross-compiling**
 7. Click **Next**
 8. Select the vcpkg toolchain file e.g. `D:/vcpkg/scripts/buildsystems/vcpkg.cmake`
 9. Click Finish
-10. Wait until CMake generates the cache file
+10. Wait until CMake generates the cache file (this may take about 10-30 minutes, depending on your device)
 11. If there are any errors, solve them and hit **Configure**
 12. Click **Generate**
 13. Click **Open Project**
 14. Compile Luanti inside Visual studio.

-### b) Using the vcpkg toolchain and the commandline
+### b) CLI

 Run the following script in PowerShell: